pandanite-crypto/pandanite/README.md

 ```

 ### Usage
 Start by generating `keys.json`.
-Keep a copy of this file -- it contains pub/private keys to the wallet that the miner will mint coins to.

 ```
 ./bin/keygen
 ```
+ ***Keep a copy of this file in a safe location*** -- it contains pub/private keys to the wallet that the miner will mint coins to.
+If you lose this file you lose your coins.
+We recommend keeping an extra copy on a unique thumbdrive (that you don't re-use) the moment you generate it.

 To start mining:
 ```